 The majority of internet users can easily remember those days of annoying pop-ups appearing on almost every website known to them.
 Albeit these irritating pop-ups haven’t exactly disappeared, there is another more sublime and unobtrusive form of advertising dominating the marketing world today.
 We’re talking about native advertising.

 Native ads have become a popular and influential trend among marketers.
-In fact, eMarketer predicts that advertisers will spend 38.7% of their total video advertising budgets on native ads in 2020.
+In fact, eMarketer predicted that advertisers would spend 38.7% of their total video advertising budgets on native ads in 2020.
 Therefore, we can safely say that this advertising type is one of the fastest growing in the industry.
 And this doesn’t come as a surprise.

 In other words, many people have become blind to display ads.
 Indeed, banner blindness, a term denoting the tendency of internet users to ignore banner ads, has been causing headaches to marketers.
 With 86% of consumers suffering from banner blindness, it’s no wonder that there was a need for native advertising.
 After all, digital video is popular among customers, with 78% of them watching it every week.

-So, if you haven’t already added native video ads to your marketing mix, we suggest that you do!
-The article explains more about this advertising type and why you should use it in 2020.
+So, if you haven’t already added native video ads to your video marketing mix, we suggest that you do!
+The article explains more about this advertising type and why you should use it in 2021.

 Native advertising enables brands to plug their products or services without being too pushy or in-your-face.
 Namely, the beauty of native ads is that they match the overall look and visual context of the website or social network they are appearing on.